-Cooking a good meal at home is hard, but grilling delicious meals at a tailgate is even harder.
+This blog will help you throw the best tailgate yet.
+We know that cooking a good meal at home is hard, but grilling delicious meals at a tailgate is even harder.

 We get it.
 You spend your week buying groceries that are good for you –whole vegetables, fresh fruit, etc. But when football season comes around, compromises are made.
 It’s easier to buy premade meals than to cook in the parking lot, right?

 A true tailgate experience is formed by a community that has gathered around to cheer on their team together.
 And one of the best ways to craft that experience is exactly that –a craft.
-This article gives you advice on the tiny details that will come together to create the best tailgate yet.
+This blog gives you advice on the tiny details that will come together to create the best tailgate yet.
 The kind that the true foodie within you will be proud of.

 Even better, you can accommodate groups of any size.
 If the party is bigger than planned, roll ground beef in small patties and serve sliders.
 Or make a few quarter pounders.
 The possibilities are endless!

 This is perfect for early-risers that start the party early.
 Turn your tailgate into a brunch!
 Add an egg to any recipe –on top of a burger, on the side with steak, or scrambled and served with ground beef.

 For the finishing touch, provide Mimosas or a Bloody Mary Bar.
 Too traditional to make the switch to these beverages?
 Read Tip #6 for beers we suggest.

 3. Ditch the French Onion dip.
 Make a homemade one instead.

 How many times have you seen a dip recipe and thought, I should make that someday.
 We’ve been there too.
 So we encourage you: just do it.

 Ditch the carton of French Onion dip and pick up fresh ingredients at your local grocer.
 Mix to make a quick, easy, and delicious dip.
 It’s better for your health AND your tastebuds.